 Within the past few years, marijuana use has become much more widely accepted and legalized in many states.
 However, in the past, life insurance companies weren’t as accepting of its usage.
 So how has that changed in recent years?

-Many people who use medical or recreational marijuana are afraid to apply for life insurance because they think they’ll either be declined or receive a higher monthly premium.
+Many people who use medical or recreational marijuana are afraid to apply for life insurance because they think they’ll be declined or receive a higher monthly premium.
 However, that may not be the case.

 Keep reading to learn about the evolving marijuana guidelines, which companies are best for users, and tips to get the best rates.